 Rajeev Mantri: And Param, Slide #10 in the deck actually gives you more details.
 It has the breakup.
-Param Subramanian: Secondly, the credit cost guidance that you've given for the full year includes the write-back that we are going to get from CGFMU or how should we look at it?

-Rajeev Mantri: No. No, the CGFMU money that will come through, as we have mentioned, will be part of our other income because the associated portfolio was already technically written off in the March quarter.
+Param Subramanian: Secondly, the credit cost guidance that you've given for the full year includes the write-back that other income because the associated portfolio was already technically written off in the March quarter.
 And on written-off accounts, if you get an income, it's actually going to the other income.
 So, that's not part of this.
 So, this is on the current sort of NPA books that we are basically guiding you the credit cost.